Burn rate

 Instead of trying to keep your burn at an arbitrary threshold, it’s better to focus on knowing what you’re burning and managing your current cash wisely—and ensuring your burn rate continues to benefit you.

-Understanding your cash burn rate
+Understanding your burn rate

 When your investors ask about your burn rate, what they really want to know is: What are you spending their money on, where is that money taking the company, and when will they see a return on their investment?